VODAN-Tech/docs/docs/deployment/production-deployment.rst

 1. Start *VODAN in a Box* using ``docker-compose up -d`` (and wait a bit until all services start).
 2. Navigate to ``dsw.your-domain.tld``, login using ``albert.einstein@example.com`` with password ``password`` and change default user accounts with strong passwords.
+3. In ``sparql.your-domain.tld``, create a repository ``crf`` in catalog ``/`` and create other users with permissions according to your needs (see `AllegroGraph documentation <https://franz.com/agraph/support/documentation/current/managing-users.html#Managing-users-with-AGWebView:-general-comments>`_ for details).
-3. Navigate to ``fdp.your-domain.tld`` and login again as ``albert.einstein@example.com`` and change default user accounts with strong passwords.
+4. Navigate to ``fdp.your-domain.tld`` and login again as ``albert.einstein@example.com`` and change default user accounts with strong passwords.
-4. In ``fdp.your-domain.tld``, create and publish catalog, dataset, and distribution representing CRF data based on your use case.
+5. In ``fdp.your-domain.tld``, create and publish catalog, dataset, and distribution representing CRF data based on your use case.
-5. Update ``submission-service/config.yml`` with UUID of your distribution from FDP and additionally with custom triple store SPARQL endpoint for submitting CRF data.
+6. Update ``submission-service/config.yml`` with UUID of your distribution from FDP.
+(If you used different than ``crf`` repository name in triple store, change ``sparql-endpoint`` accordingly.)
-6. Restart *VODAN in a Box* using ``docker-compose down`` and ``docker-compose up -d``.
+7. Restart *VODAN in a Box* using ``docker-compose down`` and ``docker-compose up -d``.
-7. Verify setup by creating CRF, saving it, creating a report, and submitting a report.
+8. Verify setup by creating CRF, saving it, creating a report, and submitting a report.

 🎉 After this, your *VODAN in a Box* is ready to be used!